Create a business.govt.nz account and save your progress across our tools

 If you sell products or services on a regular basis, consumer laws cover how and what you can sell, how you advertise, and how to deal with customer complaints.

 These laws apply equally to established bricks-and-mortar businesses, internet traders and temporary operations like pop-up shops.
-And some industries have extra rules to follow, eg financial services and vehicle sales.
+And some industries have extra rules to follow, for example, financial services and vehicle sales.

 Consumer Guarantees Act (CGA)